smlacava/Athena/README.md

        subject, an external file containing the index for each subject is required
 - **Measures Correlation analysis**: the user can verify the presence of a correlation in a group between the patterns of two different measures
+- **Epochs Analysis**: the user can study the variation of a measure through the epochs in every frequency band for a subject The user can also **merge the data of the significant results** of every previously computed statistical analysis in a csv file which can be used for a classification or other external analysis.

 > The toolbox is still under construction